informatics-isi-edu/ermrest/api-doc/data/naming.md

 - _parent path_ `/` _table name_
 - _parent path_ `/` _schema name_ `:` _table name_

 as in the path root, _table name_ may be explicitly schema qualified or left unqualified if it is unambiguous within the catalog.
-In order for this basic table link element to be valid, there must be an unambiguous foreign-key relationship linking the entity set denoted by _parent path_ and the table denoted by _table name_.
-The link may point in either direction, i.e. the _parent path_ entity set may contain foreign keys which reference _table name_ or _table name_ may contain foreign keys which reference the _parent path_ entities.
+In order for this basic table link element to be valid, there must be at least one foreign-key relationship linking the entity set denoted by _parent path_ and the table denoted by _table name_.
+The links may point in either direction, i.e. the _parent path_ entity set may contain foreign keys which reference _table name_ or _table name_ may contain foreign keys which reference the _parent path_ entities.

-When there are multiple possible linkages to choose from, such a basic entity link element is ambiguous.
-In these cases, a more precise entity link element can identify an endpoint of the linkage as a set of columns:
+When there are multiple possible linkages to choose from, the link is formed using the disjunction of all applicable link conditions.
+A more precise entity link element can choose one link condition by identifying an endpoint of the linkage as a set of columns:

 - _parent path_ `/(` _column name_, ... `)`
 - _parent path_ `/(` _table name_ `:` _column name_, ... `)`